-If possible, all are to sleep in one place, but should the size of the community preclude this, they will sleep in groups of ten or twenty under the watchful care of elders.
+If possible, all are to sleep in one place, but should the size of the community preclude this, they will sleep in groups of ten or twenty under the watchful care of seniors.
 A lamp must be kept burning in the room until morning.

-Typical to Benedict and the Rule, as well as to wisdom literature generally, is the combining of the practical and the symbolic.
-When the symbolic is in the practical and everyday of life, the symbolic is more accessible.
+Typical to Benedict and the rule, as well as to wisdom literature generally, is the combining of the practical and the symbolic.
+When the symbolic is in the practical and every day of life, the symbolic is more accessible.
 When the practical is enriched with symbol, the sacramental aspect of reality comes alive; we experience the everyday as the mediator of a transforming God.

 In this chapter on sleeping arrangements, the lamp that burns throughout the night is an example of the coming together of the practical and the symbolic.
 Practically, a bit of gentle light in a room full of sleeping people is a useful thing.
 If someone has to get up in the middle of the night, the light can help them negotiate the beds and people around them; the light can also help older monks see who or what might be causing that early morning disturbance.

 The lamp burning in the dark of night is also symbolic of the light of Christ.
 Scripturally light is a metaphor for the presence and action of Christ (John 8:12).
 The lamp at night, burning while the community is asleep witnesses to Christ always alive in the life of the community working within and among the members so that all may grow into love.
 It also signals Christ’s protection during vulnerable times.
 The lamp burning until morning also calls to mind the Easter Paschal candle.